So far on this blog, I’ve pulled back the curtain of our very first product and how it flopped before it began.

 Knowing when to fold

 The saving grace with this product is that we folded our cards before we got too deep into it.
+It wasn’t like we were trying to create a revolutionary machine learning-based software or product that would have taken years to create.

 All we did was pay for a sample, make a logo, take photos, make a product brochure and ask people what they thought of the idea.